Fort Pueblo Massacre: Aftermath

 As early as February 1855, a U.S. military expedition was organized against the Utes.
-The companies (sometimes groups volunteers lead by Lieutenant Colonel Ceran St. Vrain and Kit Carson) engaged in pitched battles, but also in surprise attacks.
+The companies (sometimes groups volunteers led by Lieutenant Colonel Ceran St. Vrain and Kit Carson) engaged in pitched battles, but also in surprise attacks.
 One of the most violent attacks came in April 1855, when the U.S. troops organized a surprise night attack on the Utes: "Forty were killed, many wounded, six children were taken prisoner, and all their property was captured."

 Fort Pueblo was abandoned afterwards, until it became important again during the Colorado Gold Rush of 1859.

 Rumaldo conversed using native American sign-language, which he was already familiar with, for the rest of his days.

 Felix Sandoval was given up by the Muaches in Taos, New Mexico to the Americans in 1855 after a peace treaty was signed.
 The treaty was signed in September 1855, in Abiquiu, NM.

 Juan Isidro Sandoval was traded to the Navajo, and then bought by a Mexican speculator.
 Juan was restored to his mother two years after the Fort Pueblo Massacre after she paid the Mexican speculator $300 in cash and merchandise, including a Hawkins rifle.